The NC3Rs and the Institute of Animal Technology (IAT) are hosting an Animal Technicians’ Symposium on 2 October 2019.

 - Dr Helen Gray (University of Leeds) - Artificial intelligence to improve animal welfare

 - Dr Virginia Pensabene (University of Leeds) - An engineering approach to improve in vitro culture of murine embryos

 - Ms Megan LaFollette (Purdue University) - Tickling rats for better welfare: practical applications of heterospecific play

 Are you working on a topic relevant to the 3Rs at your facility?
 The symposium provides an excellent opportunity to showcase your work and share your ideas.
 We are inviting submissions for poster presentations from technicians on a topic relevant to the 3Rs.
 Selected posters will be invited to participate in a flash poster session and a prize of £100 will be available for the best poster.

-If you are interested in presenting a poster, please complete the submission form and submit by 9 August 2019.
+The deadline for poster submission has now passed.
 We will let you know if you have been selected by 16 August 2019.

 Travel bursaries of up to £100 each are available to contribute to travel expenses.
-To apply for a travel bursary, please complete the travel bursary form and submit by 9 August 2019.
+The deadline for submitting a bursary request has now passed.
 We will let you know if you have been selected by 16 August 2019.

 Attendance is free but advanced registration is essential.
 Registration closes on 13 September 2019.

 You will need an NC3Rs website account to register.
 Please use your institutional email address when registering.
 If you do not have an email address, your line manager can register you using his/her email address; we will contact you via them.